- J.D., Yale Law School, 2015

 - Mandarin Chinese

-Matthew Halgren is an associate in the firm's San Diego office, where he specializes in appellate litigation, news media law, and healthcare law.
+Matthew Halgren is an associate in the firm's San Diego office, where he specializes in appellate litigation and news media law.

 Areas of Practice